NAS6mixfoolv/NAS6LIB/README.md

 The element order of vectors and matrices in this library is wxyz.
 This choice allows uniformity and variable length
 for homogeneous coordinates (e.g., two-dimensional wxy and three-dimensional wxyz).
 Calculations are also adjusted
 for homogeneous coordinates, with all elements divided by the w value for arithmetic operations.
 For instance,
-Matrix × ZeroVector([1,0,0,0],bHomo=true) returns the translation vector of the matrix.
+Matrix × ZeroVector([1,0,0,0],bHomo=true) returns the translation homo vector of the matrix.

 ### Coordinate System
 NAS6LIB's core mathematical calculations (vectors, matrices, etc.) are based on a Left-Handed Coordinate System.